heyimblake/HiveRanks/README.md

 ## How do I download it?
 * You can download precompiled jars from the [releases page](https://github.com/heyimblake/HiveRanks/releases).
 * Or you can use [Maven](https://maven.apache.org/) to compile this yourself.
 Your choice!
-* Requires Java 8 and Bukkit/Spigot 1.8.8 (as of 1.1.0-MC1.8.8, the original version 1.0.0 requires Minecraft 1.9).
-You can use [ViaVersion](https://github.com/MylesIsCool/ViaVersion) to allow 1.9+ clients to use it.
+* Requires Java 8 and at least Bukkit/Spigot 1.8.8

 ## Statistics
 * This plugin uses [bStats](https://bstats.org/plugin/bukkit/HiveRanks) to track basic server information.
 See their website for details to op-out.